Robust Smoothing for Estimating Optical Phase Varying as a Continuous Resonant Process: COMPARISON OF THE SMOOTHERS

 \subsubsection{Backward Filter}

 The augmented system state-space model (\ref{eq:ss_model}) for the backward Kalman filter (\ref{eq:bwd_kalman_filter}) would have:

-Note that as pointed out in \cite{RPH2}, in the steady-state case that we consider, the reversed time output process is also a stationary random process with the same auto-correlation function as the forward time output process.
-Hence, it can be regarded as being generated by the same process that generated the forward time output process.
-This is the reason why we augment the forward-time process equation with the backward time Kalman filter above.
+As pointed out in \cite{RPH2}, in the steady-state case, the reverse time output process is also a stationary random process with the same auto-correlation function as the forward time output process.
+So, it can be regarded as being generated by the same process that generated the forward time output process.
+This is why we augment the forward-time process equation with the backward time Kalman filter above.